 Future Studies of Datopotamab Deruxtecan

 In triple-negative breast cancer, a phase III trial is being planned, and the ongoing BEGONIA trial is testing datopotamab deruxtecan in combination with the checkpoint inhibitor durvalumab in the first line.
-In hormone receptor–positive, HER2-negative patients, this cohort from TROPION-PanTumor01 is now fully enrolled, and the phase III TROPION-Breast01 trial is kicking off as well.
+In patients with hormone receptor–positive, HER2-negative disease, this cohort from TROPION-PanTumor01 is now fully enrolled, and the phase III TROPION-Breast01 trial is kicking off as well.

 DISCLOSURE: Dr. Krop has received honoraria or consulting fees from AstraZeneca, Genentech/Roche, Seattle Genetics, Daiichi Sankyo, MacroGenics, Taiho Pharmaceutical, Context Therapeutics, Novartis, Merck, Ionis Pharmaceuticals, Bristol Myers Squibb, and Celltrion; and his spouse has held leadership roles or has ownership interests in AMAG Pharmaceuticals, Freeline Therapeutics, and Vertex.